 Digital Twins Support Sustainability

-The innovative technology is being used across industries to streamline processes, improve decision-making, reduce risk, and transform processes.
+Worldwide, digital twin technology is being used across industries to streamline processes, improve decision-making, reduce risk, and transform processes.
 According to a Gartner survey, 75% of organizations implementing IoT already use digital twins or plan to within a year.
 In fact, Gartner predicts by 2022, over two-thirds of companies that have implemented IoT will have deployed at least one digital twin in production.

 Digital twins also promote sustainability for both new builds and existing structures.
 As Integrated Environmental Solutions notes, digital twins can integrate data from a number of sources and understand real-world conditions, such as energy flows, environmental conditions, and the makeup of materials.